Skip to content

 What is often misunderstood about the standard deviation?

-Confidence intervals are constructed using the sample mean and the deviation value.
-The confidence interval is calculated as the sample mean plus or minus a margin of error determined by multiplying the standard error of the mean by a critical value based on the desired confidence level.
-The standard deviation plays a key role in determining the width of the confidence interval.
+For this purpose, the so-called confidence intervals are formed, which are calculated using the sample mean and the deviation value.
+The confidence interval comprises all values that lie around the sample mean plus or minus a margin of error.
+This margin is obtained by multiplying the standard error by a critical value based on the desired confidence level.
+The standard deviation is decisive for the width of the confidence interval.

 This is what you should take with you